ondanieldev/news-proxy/README.md

 ## NextJS

 I want to emphasize that I used NextJS because I needed to deploy it without using a server.
-So, NextJS was very useful to do this, because it is serverless.
+So, NextJS was very useful to do this, because it is serverless and very easy to deploy using Vercel.

 ## Reuse